wiedehopf/tar1090/README.md

 Ctrl-x to exit, y (yes) and enter to save.
 Then Ctrl-F5 to refresh the web interface in the browser.

+## Change Log

+The commit log on the github page is the only form of change log.
+If you can't find the commit log or don't understand what it means, you have 3 options:
+- Assume there is no update and use the currently installed version.
+- Run the update script as provided above and let it surprise you!
+- Complain about the lack of a change log and be mocked.

+While i make this interface available for others to install and hope you like it, i maintain this interface mainly for users who are curious and can figure it out themselves.
+Documentation and explanation is time consuming to do and as such i choose to limit it to the essential.

+## Reporting a bug

+If you think you have found a bug, open an issue here on github.
+Please check all the buttons and read all the tooltips before you do.
+Try deleting the browser cache for the tar1090 page.

 ## Enable (/disable) FA links in the webinterface (previously enabled by default)